 We cannot predict when a major disaster will hit, but we can prepare for when one does.
-Need tips on planning for possible disasters?
-In this short video our Shelter Manager, Stephanie Fries, will walk you through what it takes to be prepared.
+In this short video, Shelter Manager Stephanie Fries, will walk you through what it takes to be prepared.

 Your dog or cat can get bored.
-Here are some games you both can play to keep your pet happy.
+Here are some games you can play together to keep your pet happy.

 Hide & Seek

 Hide treats in your house and watch your dog or cat find them.
 Be sure to let them know how proud you are of their accomplishment.

 Fill a Kong® or other brand of rubberized toy with treats.
 Then, cover the opening with peanut butter.
 Place in the freezer.
 It will be ready when you need to leave the house and want something fun for your pet to do.

 Tricks are an easy way to encourage good behavior, but they also help the animal feel proud and useful!
 It is common for a dog to learn to sit, shake and lay down.
 Cats can learn these tricks too.
 Give it a try!